Ask Us: What's the status of city-county emergency alert system? - Salisbury Post

 One recent use in March was to notify people about a controlled burn being conducted by the Forestry Service.
 In a few missing person cases, Brown said, staff members were preparing a notification when the person was found.

-Linda McElroy, the city’s communications director, said the new notification platform is particularly good about allowing workers to draw specific shapes or set boundaries for an area to which a notification needs to be sent.
-The city of Salisbury’s boundaries is one of the pre-drawn shapes uploaded to the system.
+Linda McElroy, the city’s communications director, said the new notification platform is particularly good about allowing workers to draw specific shapes or set boundaries over an area where a notification needs to be sent.
+The city of Salisbury’s limits is one of the pre-drawn shapes uploaded to the system.

 Giving an example of an emergency alert, Brown said workers can set a circular radius around a point in the county to send a notification.

-While figures weren’t immediately available, the cost for the combined system is lower than Nixle alone, McElroy said.
+While figures weren’t immediately available, the city’s portion of the cost for the combined system is lower than Nixle, McElroy said.

-Early on in combined the alert system’s life, city officials were forced to issue an apology after an alert about a missing 16-year-old was sent at 1 a.m.
+Early on in the alert system’s life, city and county officials were forced to issue an apology after an alert about a missing 16-year-old was sent at 1 a.m.
 Registered users received multiple telephone calls and text messages about the teen’s disappearance.
-The city responded to say an alert would be sent at those hours again unless there was a significant threat to life.
+The city responded to say an alert would not be sent at those hours again unless there was a significant threat to life.

-To sign up for the alert system or update your information, visit rowancountync.gov/rocoalerts.
+To sign up for the alert system or update your information, go to rowancountync.gov/rocoalerts.

 City working to clean up debris from creek